Panasonic G100 vs G95

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-G100 and Panasonic Lumix DC-G95 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the G100 and the G95 are recent models that are part of the current product line-up.
 The G95 replaced the earlier Panasonic G85, while the G100 followed on from the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G100 and G95 can be found, respectively, in the Panasonic G100 Manual (free pdf) or the online Panasonic G95 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G100 and the Panasonic G95?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.